jacobobryant/biff/libs/authenticate/docs/schema.md

 Boolean, default false.
 When true, the Reitit routes will not be wrapped with `ring.middleware.anti-forgery`.
 You should only set this if you have other CSRF protection in place.

+### :biff.auth/verify-link-page

+String, default `/signup/verify`.
+The path for the signin-via-link verification page.
+Used for redirects.